-Statue of Limitations in Virginia can be remarkably tricky.
+Statute of Limitations in Virginia can be remarkably tricky.
 Every state sets its own personal injury statute of limitations.
 Even if a limitation period has passed, make sure to consult an attorney to make sure you know what limitation applies to your situation.
-A statue of limitations is the law and it can limit your ability to take legal action.
+A statute of limitations is the law and it can limit your ability to take legal action.
 The deadline could be just around the corner, and unfortunately, the law provides for very few exceptions.

-At the time the injury occurs, the statue of limitations in Virginia for personal injury is two years.
+At the time the injury occurs, the statute of limitations in Virginia for personal injury is two years.
 That means action must take place within two years from the date of the injury.
 The law regarding statute of limitations is complex, there are exceptions that exist.
 The best practice is to call an experienced lawyer that can help with all aspects of your injury claim.

 Will My Case Take Two Years?

 The case may be resolved through a legal settlement within the two-year period.
 It does not mean it will take two years to settle your claim.
 The statute of limitations requires only that you file a civil suit in court before the two-year mark form the date of your incident.
 Depending on the complexity of your case weather you have gone extensive medical care, it may take up over two years to resolve.

 Children Under the Age of 18